9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-1.md

 Participation: Whole Class ->  Small Group, Unplugged

 - [ ] **Challenge** students to tackle the problems today with a productive failure mindset.
 > >  “Today we’re going to become coders as we tackle a difficult challenge.
-Today we will act as both the coder and the computer.
-We are not going to get it right the first time.
-When coders make an error it is called a bug.
-Debugging is at the heart of the practice of coding.
-So today it is ok when your solution is wrong.
+We are not going to find the solution on our first try.
+When coders make a mistake it is called a bug.
+So today we are going to encounter lots of bugs.
+That is a normal part of coding.
 We will keep coding and debugging until we have a solution that works."

 <br/>

 - [ ] **Reveal the Mission**
 > > "A farmer needs to cross a river with a chicken, a fox, and a bag of grain.
 However, his boat can only hold him and one other object.
 If left together, the fox will eat the chicken and the chicken will eat the grain.
-You need to get the farmer across the river without losing any of them.""
+You need to get the farmer across the river without losing any of them."

 **Checks for Understanding:**
 <iconp type="question"> What happens if the chicken and the fox are left alone while the farmer goes in the boat? </iconp>